pemistahl/lingua-py/README.md

 of less than 120 characters will drop significantly.
 However, detection accuracy for texts which are longer than 120 characters will remain mostly unaffected.

-In high accuracy mode (the default), the language detector consumes approximately 1 GB of memory if all language models are loaded.
-In low accuracy mode, memory consumption is reduced to approximately 100 MB.

-An alternative for a smaller memory footprint and faster performance is to reduce the set of languages when building the language detector.
+An alternative for a faster performance is to reduce the set of languages when building the language detector.
 In most cases, it is not advisable to build the detector from all supported languages.
 When you have knowledge about the texts you want to classify you can almost always rule out certain languages as impossible